UW Huskies hire Jody Wynn to replace Mike Neighbors as women’s basketball coach

 “I am thrilled to welcome Jody and her family to the University of Washington,” Cohen said in the release.
 “She has built a culture of excellence at Long Beach State which has inspired championship values and achieved results.

 “She possesses a fierce competitive nature and always operates with the utmost integrity.
-I believe her skillset and experiences are the perfect fit to capitalize on the momentum our program and built and lead us into the future.”
+I believe her skillset and experiences are the perfect fit to capitalize on the momentum our program has built and lead us into the future.”

-UW will formally announce Wynn as its 11th women’s basketball coach at a press conference Monday at 3 p.m.at Alaska Airlines Arena.
+UW will formally announce Wynn as its 11th women’s basketball coach at a press conference at 3 p.m.
+Monday at Alaska Airlines Arena.

 Wynn’s 2015-16 Long Beach State team finished 24-9, with its most wins since the 1990-91 season, and advanced to the semifinals of the Big West conference tournament.